Moisturizing For Youthful Skin - Here's Why

 They are mixed with the moisturizer to deliver added benefits to your skin while running through your daily personal skincare routine.

 As mentioned, each skin type requires different product qualities; this includes moisturizers.
 It could be based on your skin type, hormones, weather, daily Sun exposure, and more.

 But a good moisturizer, at a minimum, will keep your skin smooth, lubricated, and balanced.
-The more advanced moisturizers also deliver other active ingredients to soothe, repair and rejuvenate.
+The more advanced moisturizers also deliver other active ingredients to soothe, repair, and rejuvenate.

 4. PROTECT AGAINST THE ENVIRONMENT.

-The skin’s primary duty is to protect us from the outside world, ward off toxins and bacteria, and maintain stable body temperature.
+The skin’s primary duty is to protect us from the outside world, ward off toxins and bacteria, and maintain a stable body temperature.
 Without enough water or moisture, the skin loses its ability to perform these tasks effectively.